 I set up my Pilates classes in the local area in 2008 starting with just two classes and now I have 14!

-I am a member of the Body Control Pilates Association and frequently attend BCPA training courses to increase my skill set and keep up to date with the latest advice so that i can pass it on to my clients.
-I am a REPs level 4 Lower Back Pain specialist instructor, a Diastasis Recti Recovery specialist and I have done courses in small equipment including bands, small balls, Big balls, weighted balls, foam rollers and rings; also courses in standing Pilates, older person Pilates, antenatal and postnatal, bone health, body reading biomechanics, hypermobility & understanding cancer.
+I am a member of the Body Control Pilates Association and have to do a significant amount of yearly training to keep the membership.
+This also means I can stay up to date with the latest medical advice.
+I am a REPs level 4 Lower Back Pain specialist instructor, a Diastasis Recti Recovery specialist, Antenatal & Postnatal qualified, I have the Bone health certification and recently I have done the Breast cancer course as well as a course for all other types of cancer.
+I am qualified to teach small equipment including bands, small balls, Big balls, weighted balls, foam rollers and rings; also courses in standing Pilates, older person Pilates, body reading biomechanics and hypermobility.
+I am currently working towards my level 4 Pilates qualification, Menopause and Hysterectomy certification.

 I like you to feel that you are not just coming to a class but joining a group and making new friends!